Master's Degree Program Details

 For an up to date description of Tuition and Fees for both in-state and out-of-state students, please visit the site of the Bursar's Office.

 On-campus housing, including a full range of University-owned married student housing, is available to students.
 Student fees include use of a campus-wide bus system and some city bus routes.
 More information regarding housing is available here: University of Georgia Housing.

 The University of Georgia has an enrollment of over 34,000, including approximately 8,000 graduate students.
 Students are enrolled from all 50 states and more than 100 countries.
 Currently, there is a very diverse group of students in the AI program.
 Women and international students are well represented.
 About one third of these students receive financial support.

 In 1785, Georgia became the first state to charter a state university.
 The University opened in 1801 and is now the hub of a statewide university system.
 The interdisciplinary Artificial Intelligence Program was established in 1986.
 It is built upon strong graduate programs in the cognate areas of computer science, linguistics, philosophy, and psychology.

-Admission is possible in every semester.
-Fall admission is preferable.
+Admission is possible in every semester, but Fall admission is preferable.
 Applicants seeking financial assistance should apply before February 15, but assistantships are sometimes awarded at other times.
-Applicants must include a completed application form, three letters of recommendation, official transcripts, and Graduate Record Examinations scores and a sample of your scholarly writing on any subject, in English.
+Applicants must include a completed application form, three letters of recommendation, official transcripts, Graduate Record Examinations scores, and a sample of your scholarly writing on any subject (in English).
 Only the General Test of the GRE is required for the M.S.A.I. program.
 International students must also submit results of the TOEFL and a statement of financial support.
 Applications must be completed at least six weeks before the proposed registration date.
 For more information regarding applications check out the MS Program Admissions page.